 (The Hall of Fame in Oneonta ceased to exist in 2010 due to the 2008 Wall Street crash.)

 For a number of years Colin represented Canada and the United States on the executive committee of the International Federation of Football History of Statistics in Bonn, Germany.
-He also serves as the Historian at the Hamilton, Ontario Soccer Hall of Fame.
+He also served as the Historian at the Hamilton, Ontario Soccer Hall of Fame.

 He is the author of nine books on the history of soccer in North America including two books on the North American Soccer League, NASL: A Complete Record of the North American Soccer League and North American Soccer League Encyclopedia.
 The others include American Soccer League 1921-1931, The Encyclopedia of American Soccer History (written with Roger Allaway and David Litterer), The United States Tackles the World Cup (with Roger Allaway), The United States and World Cup Soccer Competition, The Story of Soccer in Canada, Keeping Score: The Encyclopedia of Canadian Soccer and On Side: 125 Years of Soccer in Ontario.

 Unlike sports such as hockey, football, baseball and basketball, very few records were ever kept of soccer in North America, and hardly any books were ever published.
-But over the years, working with newspaper microfilm, Colin has reconstructed many of the records of the game that had long been considered to be lost.
+But over the years, working with newspaper microfilm, Colin reconstructed many of the records of the game that had long been considered to be lost.
 Over time it is hoped that this website will contain many of those records.

 A note on the web site: For a number of years Michael Smith and Les Jones sat on the Board of The Soccer Hall of Fame with Colin.
 Les was one of the original Governors of The Hall of Fame and for a period he was Chair of The Hall of Fame and Museum prior to its transfer into the hands of Canada Soccer.
+Michael Smith has redesigned the Canadian Soccer History site to accommodate its steady expansion.

 YOU CAN REACH US HERE: soccerhistory@icloud.com